 Restaurants are offering curbside pick up or free delivery.
 Healthcare and other service professionals that can’t physically see clients can offer online consultations.
 Personal trainers and Yoga instructors can offer live classes.

-Another great example that we’ve witnessed is businesses that originally make clothing and accessories have been able to pivot to producing face masks for those looking for protection.
+Another example that we’ve witnessed is businesses that originally make clothing and accessories pivoted to producing face masks.

 4. Don’t Panic